 1. Start early and space everything out

 In final year of university, you will find yourself having to put in a lot more work than you would have done for the first couple of years.
 On top of the assignments and exams for your taught modules, most final year students have to write a thesis or a dissertation as their independent project.
-Therefore, if you haven’t been skilled at planning and organising in your first two years of university, final year is the time to work on this!
-You will have a much bigger workload and, before you know it, deadlines will start creeping up on you, so it won’t help if you’ve got no idea what to do or where to begin.
+Therefore, if you haven’t been skilled at planning and organising in your first two years of university, final year is the time to work on this as a way to deal with stress!
+Planning and prioritizing as a common habit of high-performing students will help you to effectively manage your workload and get on top of things before deadlines start creeping up on you.
 Starting your work early means you can save yourself from unnecessary stress, even if you only get some reading and note taking done in advance.
 Or, simply creating a plan and gathering all of the resources that you need will help set things in motion.

 2. Try to avoid “all-nighters”

 It’s 24 hours before an assignment is due and time is passing by quickly.
 You’ve had to skip sleep and stay up all night in the library, and are pushing to submit your assignment seconds before the deadline.
 Most students have been in this unenviable position.
 Whilst caffeine, sugar and adrenaline may hide any tiredness at the time, frequent “all-nighters” will eventually catch up with you.
 Some people may work better in the mornings and afternoons, others in the evenings, but it is best to have a regular routine that allows you to get enough sleep.
 You will come back to your work with a fresh mindset and more productivity.